Tsar Alexei's campaign of 1654–1655: Conflicts between Gosiewski and Radziwiłł

 In Lithuania, Wincenty Gosiewski was nominated as Lithuanian field hetman.
 This was a blow dealt by John Casimir to Hetman Janusz Radziwiłł.
 Lithuanian received the news strongly antagonistic, remaining in conflict with the king.
 The first conflicts in the dower had already occurred in Minsk.
 A bizarre situation occurred near Rakov, where the Lithuanian forces supporting Gosiewski did not want to submit to Radziwiłł, so they camped there.
 There were clashes and incidents involving loyalists of both hetmans.
 Another dispute was over the supremacy of the Crown army in Lithuania.
 Due to increasing tensions, John Casimir set off for Lithuania.
 In Grodno, he accused Radziwiłł of the defeats he had suffered.
 Radziwiłł immediately addressed all the issues in a manifesto.
 In the end, the interest of further war with Moscow tipped the scales, in favour of a temporary reconciliation between the hetmans.
 Radziwiłł countered with a comprehensive plan to fight the Moscow invaders.
 In this, he undertook very risky plans like trying to tear the Cossacks from the tsar's yoke.
 The Lithuanian deliberations also began, with Gosiewski and Radziwiłł alternately accusing each other, including even falsifying army statistics and money.
 In the end, the dispute was settled by the Minsk priest Zawisza.
 The final verdicts of the debates met with huge criticism from the nobility.

 Following these disputes, hostilities against the Muscovites were also eventually resumed.
 This brought the Battle of Klitshev, in which the Cossack forces suffered defeat, losing as many as 500 men.
 And then at Ryniny, where the Cossacks again were defeated, with as many as 900 Cossacks killed.
 This was a prelude to the larger actions that were soon to follow.
-The sheer lack of great succes resulted in low morale in the Lithuanian army.
+The sheer lack of great success resulted in low morale in the Lithuanian army.
 As defeatism grew among the Lithuanians.
 Sheremetev captured Vitebsk after 14 week siege.
 Contributing to this was the treachery of the townspeople who opened the gates to the Tsarist army and the procrastination of the Lithuanian army in providing relief, late arriving on 9 December.
 However, the occupied town was quickly recaptured thanks to an attack by the not uncommon Komorowski.
 Many were killed as well as captured at will.
 The siege of Stary Bykhaw also continued at this time.
 Zlotarenko, who had already been trying to capture the town for many months, could not break through the strong walls.